The King's (The Cathedral) School: House Music

-Histories of the School
+Histories of the school

+The school's early history is covered in the Victoria County History of Northampton.

-An early history of The King's School was published in 1905 by A.F.
-Leach, a noted historian.
-This history ends in 1904 when E.S.T Badger was Headmaster.
+An early history of The King's School was published in 1905 by A. F. Leach, a noted historian.
+This history ends in 1904 when E. S. T. Badger was headmaster.

-In 1966, W.D.
-Larrett, a former deputy-headmaster, published 'A History of The King's School Peterborough'.
-The account tells of the pre-reformation school, the foundation of King's by Henry VIII, and of the times when the school was close to bankruptcy and when some Headmasters felt obliged to resign.
+In 1966, W. D. Larrett, a former deputy-headmaster, published A History of The King's School Peterborough.
+The account tells of the pre-reformation school, the foundation of King's by Henry VIII, and of the times when the school was close to bankruptcy and when some headmasters felt obliged to resign.
 In 2005, the 1966 edition was restored and updated.

+Headmasters

+A comprehensive history of former archididascali (head teachers) and headmasters titled Mortarboards and Mitres was undertaken jointly by Trevor Elliott (M.A.
+Edin.) (archivist and headmaster 1993–1994) and local historian Jane King.
+It was completed in 2017 and is published on the school's website.

 Notable alumni

 Former pupils are known as Old Petriburgians.